funkaoshi/s.vs.tpk/grab-bag/index.md

 There is a lot of creative output on the internet.
 This page collects some of that work, mostly because I was unhappy with the original presentation of things, or because I wanted to test or try something out.

 * The original crowd sourced hex maps: [The Hexenbracken][1], [The Kraal][2], [The Colossal Wastes of Zhaar][3].
 * Since those first maps we've made some more.
 Jacob Hurst organized making the crazy space map [Synthexia][12].
 Josh Macy started this unnamed [Fallout themed hexcrawl][15].
 (There is even [the Barbarian Prince][16] in hex map form.)
 I used HexKit to make what would become [The Lavender Marshes][14].
 Gus drew an amazing map during a game with Luka Rejak, now called the [Gongburg Solitudes][17].
+Another classic map from Gus is [Partol Sector Omega][18], which is "Githyanki Fantasy Fucking Veitnam".
 * [The He-Man Show Bible][4] by Michael Halperin.
 * [My 'beta' rules for OD&D Psionics][5]
 * The infamous and notorious [PHILOTOMY’S Dungeons and Dragons Musings][6] by Jason Cone.